Resource2024 | Image generated by ChatGPT

 Duration: Over what time frame did these incidents occur?
 Did their frequency or severity change over time?

-Witnesses and Discussions:
+Witnesses and Discussions

 Observation: Were others present during any of these incidents?
 Who?